GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 - *Data Engineers* They handle and run the Data Hub, with read access to all resources in order to troubleshoot possible issues with pipelines.
 This team can also impersonate any service account.
 - *Data Analysts*.
 They perform analysis on datasets, with read access to the Data Warehouse Confidential project, and BigQuery READ/WRITE access to the playground project.
-- *Data Security*:.
+- *Data Security*.
 They handle security configurations related to the Data Hub.
 This team has admin access to the common project to configure Cloud DLP templates or Data Catalog policy tags.

-The table below shows a high level overview of roles for each group on each project, using `READ`, `WRITE` and `ADMIN` access patterns for simplicity.
+The table below shows a high-level overview of roles for each group on each project, using `READ`, `WRITE` and `ADMIN` access patterns for simplicity.
 For detailed roles please refer to the code.

 |Group|Drop off|Load|Transformation|DHW Landing|DWH Curated|DWH Confidential|DWH Playground|Orchestration|Common|
 |-|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|